-On the outskirts of Madrid, in the old town of San Sebastián de los Reyes, María found what she'd been looking for for a long time: an old house steeped in history and with a patio where her son could play in the sun.
-Rather than moving to an apartment in the city center, they decided to renovate this single-family home, which, after a complete makeover, has become a place where life takes a more leisurely pace, and each room reflects a familiar, luminous rhythm.
+On the outskirts of Madrid, in the old town of San Sebastián de los Reyes, María found what she had been searching for: an old house, steeped in history, with a patio where her son could play in the sun.
+Faced with the idea of moving to an apartment in the city center, they chose to renovate this detached house, which, after a complete transformation, has become a place where life moves at a slower pace, and every room reflects a family-friendly and bright atmosphere.

-The house is arranged over two floors and opens onto a 50 m² patio that acts as the heart of the home.
-The renovation process was not easy, but it was filled with conscious decisions.
-The original layout gave way to a new organization that allows the spaces to connect without losing their identity.
-The kitchen, dining room, and living room do not form a single space, but they interact with each other through openings, doors, and short hallways that let in light without sacrificing privacy.
+• The house is organized over two floors and opens onto a 50 m² patio that acts as the heart of the home.
+The renovation process wasn't easy, but it was full of deliberate decisions.
+The original layout gave way to a new organization that allows the spaces to connect without losing their individual character.
+The kitchen, dining room, and living room don't form a single open space, but rather interact with each other through openings, doors, and short hallways that allow light to flow in without sacrificing privacy.

-Beyond the architectural details, this house tells other stories.
-Like the story of the antique hydraulic tile floors, rescued from her great-grandmother's house and preserved for years by her grandmother in the hope that someone would reinstall them.
-Now, these unique pieces cover the kitchen, blending naturally into a material palette that blends clay, wood, and ceramics with a contemporary style.
+Beyond its architecture, this house tells other stories.
+Like that of the antique hydraulic tiles, rescued from her great-grandmother's house and preserved for years by her grandmother in the hope that someone would reinstall them.
+Now, these unique pieces cover the kitchen, blending seamlessly into a palette of materials that mixes clay, wood, and ceramic with a contemporary aesthetic.

 In this desire to breathe new life into what was inherited, the kitchen occupies a special place.
 Designed in WOOD Oak, it embraces a calm, warm, and practical aesthetic.
-The peninsula invites you to linger, to share, to live life around it.
-And the entire space breathes balance thanks to the connection with the hydraulic floor recovered from her great-grandmother's house, which today makes sense in a new light.
+The peninsula invites you to linger, to share, to create life around it.
+And the entire space breathes in harmony thanks to the connection with the hydraulic tile flooring recovered from her great-grandmother's house, which now finds new meaning in a fresh light.

-This is a house where the outdoors is part of the routine, where every corner has a purpose and a memory, and where design serves everyday life.
+This is a house where the outdoors is part of the daily routine, where every corner has a function and a memory, and where design serves everyday life.
 A house that transports you to summer even when you're in the city.

 Project: